Why we are bidding

 How the bid works

-Paisley's bid for UK City of Culture has now been submitted.
-The Department for Culture, Media and Sport will announce the shortlist for the next stage of the process in June.
-After this point the remaining towns and cities will be expected to lodge a more detailed second-stage bid, with the winner expected to be announced at the end of the year.
+Paisley lodged its initial bid in April 2017 and it was confirmed in July we had made the shortlist for the next stage of the competition.
+The shortlisted places will now lodge a more detailed second-stage bid, with the winner expected to be announced at the end of the year.

 Previous winners are Derry (2013) and Hull (2017).
 There has never been a Scottish winner before and we would love to be the first.